The Highest Standards in Dog and Cat Surgery in Springfield

 When you place your pet’s health in our hands, that’s all the motivation our team in Springfield needs to give them the very best care.
-Pet surgery is complex because it requires placing patients under anesthesia and performing invasive procedures to improve their health.
-Like human surgery, pet surgery has inherent risks, but we follow extremely strict protocols for sedation, monitoring, and pain management to keep those risks minimal.
+Dog and cat surgery is complex because it requires placing patients under anesthesia and performing invasive procedures to improve their health.
+Like human surgery, dog and cat surgery has inherent risks, but we follow extremely strict protocols for sedation, monitoring, and pain management to keep those risks minimal.

 Stages of Safety

-Safety is our priority at every stage of your pet’s surgery:
+Safety is our priority at every stage of your dog or cat’s surgery:

 - Before surgery: We examine your pet thoroughly and take a blood test to evaluate their condition to minimize anesthesia risks.
 If your pet is hiding an illness or showing signs of another problem that could interfere with their safety, we may need to cancel or reschedule their surgery.

 - During surgery: A technician is assigned to monitor your pet’s vital signs including: